-Thermal Spray is versatile and is an effective
+Thermal Spray is versatile and is an effective alternative.

 Thermal sprayed coatings can be an effective alternative to several surface treatments including: nickel and chrome plating, nitride or heat treat processes, anodizing, and weld overlay.
 They are typically thicker than plating, in the range of .002”-.025” thick depending on the coating material.

 - ceramics, (chrome oxide, aluminum oxide, zirconia, titania)

 - pure metals (aluminum, zinc, copper)